 Your employer cannot fire you, threaten to fire you, demote you, suspend you, discriminate against you in any other way, or retaliate against you because you:

 - take time off of work to try to get protections to help ensure your safety;

-- are a victim of domestic violence, sexual assault, or stalking; or
+- are a victim of a crime or abuse; or

 - requested reasonable accommodations.